Football Frenzy: Release

 Football Frenzy was initially first launched for arcades on January 31, 1992, becoming the only football title released on Neo Geo by SNK.
 The game was then released for Neo Geo AES during the same time period a month later.
 The title was later re-released for the Neo Geo CD on September 9, 1994 as one of the launch titles for the system, with minimal changes compared to the original MVS and AES versions.
 It has received a re-release in recent years on various digital distribution platforms such as the PlayStation Network, Nintendo eShop and Xbox Live by HAMSTER Corporation.
 It was also recently included in the international version of the Neo Geo mini.

 Reception

-In Japan, Game Machine listed Football Frenzy on their March 15, 1992 issue as being the fourth most-successful table arcade unit of the month, outperforming titles such as Captain Commando.
+In Japan, Game Machine listed Football Frenzy as the fourth most successful table arcade unit of March 1992, outperforming titles such as Captain Commando.
 The game has been met with mixed reception from critics since its initial launch.